 Leave the defaults for the rest of the options.
 It may take up to 10 minutes for the CloudFront Distribution to create.
 Upon successfully creating the CloudFront distribution, the S3 bucket access policy will also get updated automatically, as shown below.

-Once your CloudFront distribution is created, and the status shows as Deployed, copy its Domain Name (such as,
+Once your CloudFront distribution is created, and the status shows as Deployed, copy its Domain Name and append

 /Sample.html before pasting it into a new browser.

 For the initial few attempts, your xxxx://dgf7z6g067r6d.cloudfront.net/Sample.html may redirect to xxxx://my-014421265158-bucket.s3.us-east-2.amazonaws.com/Sample.html, which is why you may still see an AccessDenied error.

 Note: Remember, as soon as your CloudFront distribution is Deployed.
 It attaches to S3 and starts caching the S3 private pages.
 Once the caching is complete, the CloudFront domain name URL will stop redirecting to the S3 object URL.

 CloudFront may take 10-30 minutes (or more) to cache the S3 page, and you will be able to view the webpage.